ZahidP/fb-checkins/readme.md

 #### Further Analysis
 Naturally, I looked through forums to get a better understanding of other's approaches and of where I may have gone wrong or fallen short.
 Particularly, I liked the blog post by the competition's 2nd place winner linked here: http://blog.kaggle.com/2016/08/02/facebook-v-predicting-check-ins-winners-interview-2nd-place-markus-kliegl/

 In that post, Markus Kliegl discusses the use of a Naive Bayes Classifier and some of the data exploration and results he encountered.
 One interesting pattern in the data was the seasonality of checkins per place id.
 I actually didn't plot seasonality of place checkins and missed that concept during my model building process.
 Of course I introduced hour, day of year, and other time variables to the random forest and assumed that it would make the best possible decision at each split (factoring in seasonal behavior) but there could only be so much time-based granularity involved there (even with very deep decision trees).

-In the end, knowing more about using Naive Bayes Classifiers might have been useful, especially because there were so many possible place_ids and the decision tree/random forest approach would likely only have predicted the relatively frequent place_ids.
+In the end, having stronger knowledge about using Naive Bayes Classifiers might have been useful, especially because there were so many possible place_ids and the decision tree/random forest approach would likely only have predicted the relatively frequent place_ids.
 The catch, however, is that implementing the Naive Bayes Classifier would require a reasonably large about of preprocessing and more of a supervised approach.
 Still, I think it would have been an interesting way to go about solving the problem.